msaelices/llm.mojo/usage_instructions.md

 pip install -r requirements.txt
 ```

+Note: You can install a virtual environment to avoid conflicts with `python -m venv venv` and activate it with `source venv/bin/activate`.

 ### Step 2: Download and Tokenize a Dataset

 Use the [tinyshakespeare](https://raw.githubusercontent.com/karpathy/char-rnn/master/data/tinyshakespeare/input.txt) dataset for a quick setup.
 This dataset is the fastest to download and tokenize.
 Run the following command to download and prepare the dataset: